AjibsBaba/AjibsBaba/README.md

 # Hey There 👋

-I am a passionate Software Engineer with over 2 years of experience of delivering optimal mobile experiences to native and cross-platform applications in both development and visuals.
+I am a passionate Android Engineer with over 2 years of experience of delivering optimal mobile experiences to native and cross-platform applications in both development and visuals.

 ## What I'm currently learning